-Method statements from the contractor will be required for specific sensitive actions on request of the authorities, the Applicant or ECO.
+Method statements from the contractor will be required for specific sensitive actions on request of the Owner or ECO.

-A method statement forms the base line information on which sensitive area work takes place and is a "live document" in that modifications are negotiated between the Contractor and ECO/applicant, as circumstances unfold.
+A method statement forms the base line information on which sensitive area work takes place and is a "live document" in that modifications are negotiated between the Contractor and ECO/Owner, as circumstances unfold.

-All method statements will form part of the EMP documentation and are subject to all terms and conditions contained within the EMP main document.
+All method statements will form part of the MMP documentation and are subject to all terms and conditions contained within the MMP main document.